Learn / Blog / Article

 Having a retention survey (aka a survey that asks why a customer downgraded their paid plan) is something we’ve found to be critical, especially at times when the number of customers downgrading is going up or down and we don't have a real clue why.

-In fact, we’ve learned so much from this survey that we made it a requirement to fill out before a customer downgrades.
-It’s powerful to uncover the reasons in our customers' own words, and understand what we need to do make it likelier that they’ll stick around longer next time.
+We’ve learned so much from this survey that we made it a requirement to fill it out before a customer downgrades.
+It’s powerful to uncover the reasons in our customers' own words and understand what we need to do to make it likelier that they’ll stick around longer next time.